idebtor/nowic/c++cc/c++cc.md

 ```
 Notice in the definition of `ptr` the word `const` appears after the astrisk.
 This means that `ptr` is a `const` pointer.
 A compiler error will result if we write code that makes `ptr` point to anything else.

 - With a `const` pointer, it is the pointer itself that is constant.
-Once the poiner is initialized with an address, it cannot point to anything else.
+Once the pointer is initialized with an address, it cannot point to anything else.

 Although the parameter is `const` pointer, we can call the function multiple times with different arguments.
-The following code will successfully pass the addesses of x, y and z to the `set_to_zero` function:
+The following code will successfully pass the addresses of x, y and z to the `set_to_zero` function:

 ```
 // The ptr itself cannot be changed,